 The #1 chief complaint of sciatica is the pain in the BACK of the thigh that can travel into the calf, ankle or foot.

 So if you are feeling pain in the front, inner, or side of the thigh, you are probably not experiencing sciatica.
 It is another nerve.

 Sciatic nerve pain is generally described to be burning, sharp with possible numbness and tingling sensations.

 So far sounds that you may have sciatica?
 Click here as I dive into more details about the signs and symptom of sciatica.

 Ok, now you’ve learned about sciatica signs and symptoms- they sound very familiar to you?
 If so, you’re probably wondering, “ What causes sciatic nerve pain and how did this happen to me?”

 The answer to that is, it depends.
-It’s always difficult to say how exactly you developed possible sciatica.

 There are many, many common sciatica causes and typically it is more likely that your symptoms developed over time rather than instantaneously, possibly with the exception of trauma.